swarnamukhi/HuggingFace-and-Transformers-Complete-Guide-/docs/11_trainer_train().md

 - One optimizer update occurs after every batch.
 - After each epoch, Trainer can evaluate and save checkpoints.
 - Training continues until `num_train_epochs` is completed.
+- Training updates the model weights.
+- Validation uses the updated weights.
+- Validation never changes the weights.
+- Validation measures how well the updated model generalizes to unseen data.
+- Every new epoch starts from the weights learned in the previous epoch.